 There are plenty of things you can do to add some visual punch to your campaign.
 You can add images, you can create bold headlines and use color when a bit more style is needed.
 And your custom-designed brand stationery has already gotten you off to a great design start.

 Of course, there’s always a caveat, and in this case it is the fact that email is a unique medium that rewards simplicity and structure over complexity and size.
 After all, your masterpiece, instead of hanging pristinely on a wall or sitting on a controlled web page, is being pushed out to hundreds or thousands of inboxes that each have their own way of interpreting and displaying your work.
-That’s why in the brand stationery we create for you, and the menu of text-and-image layouts we provide, we try to make sure your campaigns don’t just look good, but that they look good no matter where they end up.

 So with that in mind, here are a few tips when it comes to working with images, colors and other elements of campaign style: